Gxelol/web_project_4_ptbr/README.md

   Update 3.0: Create section, user and popup classes.
 Now, it's easier to reuse and understand the code, besides, it is a cleaner and more organized code.
 Was added webpack and babel plugin for packing and preprocessing.

+  Update 4.0: Get and set everything with an API.
+Now, with a server and an authorization you can have a "social media", seeing others cards, liking and disliking according to your will.

 **Figma**

 * [Link to the project at Figma](https://www.figma.com/file/XfB6BSINvliub43JgKza1e/WEB.-Sprint-4.-Around-The-U.S.-desktop-%2B-mobile-pt?node-id=0-1&t=eLFdrcNIQhaEIinR-0)